South India: Administration

-South India consists of the five southern Indian states of Andhra Pradesh, Telangana, Karnataka, Kerala, and Tamil Nadu, as well as the union territories of Puducherry, and Lakshadweep.
-Puducherry and the five states each have an elected state government, while Lakshadweep is centrally administered by the president of India.
+South India consists of the five southern Indian states of Andhra Pradesh, Telangana, Karnataka, Kerala, and Tamil Nadu, and the union territories of Puducherry, and Lakshadweep.
+Puducherry and the five states each have an elected legislature, while Lakshadweep is administered by the union government.

-Each state is headed by a Governor who is appointed by the President of India and who names the leader of the state legislature's ruling party or coalition as chief minister, who is the head of the state government.
+A governor, who is appointed by the president of India, is the de jure head of the government in the states.
+The governor appoints the leader of the state legislature's ruling party or coalition as the chief minister, who is the de facto head of the government.

-Each state or territory is further divided into districts, which are further subdivided into revenue divisions and taluks / Mandals or tehsils.
-Local bodies govern respective cities, towns, and villages, along with an elected mayor, municipal chairman, or panchayat chairman, respectively.
+Each state or territory is further divided into districts, each of which is administered by a district collector.
+For land revenue administration, the districts are further subdivided into revenue divisions administered by revenue divisional officers which are further subdivided into revenue divisions and taluks or tehsils administered by tehsildars.
+The taluks are divided into revenue blocks called firkas which consist of revenue villages.
+The local administration consists of municipal corporations, municipalities, and town panchayats in the urban areas, and panchayat unions and village panchayats, in rural areas.